keplerlab/fb-bot-framework/README.md

-# Application Name - "facebook-bot-framework"
+# Application Name - "fb-bot-framework"

 A quick chat bot framework for "Facebook Messenger Platform".
 This framework will allows you to quickly setup your bot on your local machine with minimal configurations and quick start.